amitwasnik1906/Satellite-Image-Analysis/README.md

-# EuroSAT Satellite Image Change Detection
+# Satellite Image Change Detection for Land Transformation

 ## Project Overview
 Detect and analyze land cover changes using the EuroSAT dataset with deep learning.